About Nourish

 Nourish is a pediatric, occupational therapy–based feeding practice supporting children who experience selective eating.
 Feeding is one of the earliest and most meaningful occupations of childhood, and when eating feels challenging, it can impact the entire family.
 Nourish provides in-home feeding therapy, allowing support to take place in a child’s natural mealtime environment where eating skills are used every day.

-Therapy is child-led, play-based, and grounded in evidence-informed practice, with a focus on helping children build comfort, confidence, and functional skills around food—without pressure or force.
+Therapy is child-led, play-based, and grounded in evidence-informed practice, with a focus on helping children build comfort, confidence, and functional skills around food.
 Nourish is SOS (Sequential Oral Sensory) Approach to Feeding–informed, recognizing that eating is a complex sensory, motor, and emotional experience.
-Rather than expecting children to eat new foods right away, this approach emphasizes creating safety first and supporting gradual interaction with food through play and exploration, such as looking at, touching, smelling, and eventually tasting foods.
+Rather than expecting children to eat new foods right away, this approach emphasizes gradual interaction with food through play and exploration, such as looking at, touching, smelling, and eventually tasting foods.

-The goal of feeding therapy at Nourish is not simply to increase the number of foods a child eats, but to support the development of foundational skills that help children feel comfortable, capable, and confident when interacting with a wide variety of foods over time.
+The goal of feeding therapy at Nourish is not simply to increase the number of foods a child eats, but to support the development of foundational skills that help children feel comfortable, and capable when interacting with a wide variety of foods.

 Our Values